 - (a) Pursuant to its Tribal Environmental Protection Ordinance, prior to the preparation of a TEID or a TEIR the Tribe may determine whether the Project falls within a Categorical Exemption included on the list of Categorical Exemption projects at Appendix C. If the Project qualifies as a Categorical Exemption, the Project is exempt from the requirements of sections 11.5 through 11.7 and sections 11.11 through 11.17.
-In determining whether a Categorical Exemption applies to a Project, the Tribe's findings shall be supported by substantial evidence. - (b) A Categorical Exemption shall not be used for a Project where there is a reasonable possibility that the Project will have a Significant Effect on the Off-Reservation Environment due to unusual circumstances.

-- Categorical Exemptions are also inapplicable when the cumulative impact of successive projects of the same type in the same area, over time is significant. - (c) The Categorical Exemptions appearing on Appendix C related to the classes of Projects defined as new construction or conversion of small structures at paragraph 3 (§ 15303), minor alterations to land at paragraph 4 (§ 15304), and accessory structures at paragraph 5 (§ 15311), are qualified by consideration of where the Project is to be located and a Project that is ordinarily insignificant in its impact on the off-reservation environment as provided in the classes of Projects in these paragraphs of Appendix C may in a particularly sensitive environment be significant.
-Therefore, the classes of Projects in paragraphs 3 through 5 of Appendix C subject to a Categorical Exemption are considered to apply in all instances, except where the Project may impact on an environmental resource of hazardous or critical concern that has been previously designated, precisely mapped, and officially adopted pursuant to law by federal, state, or local agencies. - (d) The applicability of a Categorical Exemption to a Project shall not affect the validity or enforceability of an existing government-togovernment agreement, if any, that addresses off-reservation impacts of the Gaming Facility.
-However, if the Tribe has accepted a continuing obligation to mitigate an off-reservation impact or impacts that is reflected in an existing government-to-government agreement, and the Project does not significantly reduce the activities and resultant impacts or need for services, a Categorical Exemption is not available unless the term of the government-to-government agreement, or any amendment to that agreement, is commensurate with the period of time associated with the ongoing impact or impacts.
-If the State demonstrates that there is an ongoing off-reservation impact or need for services from state or local jurisdictions attributable to the Gaming Facility, and the Tribe has not entered into a government-togovernment agreement or otherwise addressed the off-reservation impact or need for services from state or local jurisdictions attributable to the operation of the Gaming Facility, or the off-reservation impact or impacts is demonstrated to exceed the scope of the impacts addressed in the existing government-to-government agreement, a Categorical Exemption is not available.
+In determining whether a Categorical Exemption applies to a Project, the Tribe's findings shall be supported by substantial evidence.
+For purposes of section 11.0, substantial evidence includes facts, reasonable assumptions predicated upon facts, and expert opinions supported by facts.
+Substantial evidence is not argument, speculation, unsubstantiated opinion or narrative, or evidence that is clearly inaccurate or erroneous. - (b) A Categorical Exemption shall not be used for a Project where there is a reasonable possibility that the Project will have a Significant Effect on the Off-Reservation Environment due to unusual circumstances.
+Categorical Exemptions are also inapplicable when the cumulative impact of successive projects of the same type in the same area, over time is significant. - (c) The Categorical Exemptions appearing on Appendix C related to the classes of Projects defined as new construction or conversion of small structures at paragraph 3 (§ 15303), minor alterations to land at paragraph 4 (§ 15304), and accessory structures at paragraph 5 (§ 15311), are qualified by consideration of where the Project is to be located and a Project that is ordinarily insignificant in its impact on the off-reservation environment as provided in the classes of Projects in these paragraphs of Appendix C may in a particularly sensitive environment be significant.
+Therefore, the classes of Projects in paragraphs 3 through 5 of Appendix C subject to a Categorical Exemption shall apply in all instances, except where the Project may impact an environmental resource of hazardous or critical concern that has been, as of the first public notice given for the Project under section 11.0, previously designated, precisely mapped, and officially adopted pursuant to law by federal, state, or local agencies.

-(e) The Tribe shall notify the State in writing of a determination that the Project is subject to a Categorical Exemption, and the basis therefor, within thirty (30) days after the determination is made.
-If the State disputes the propriety of the Categorical Exemption, the State shall notify the Tribe in writing within thirty (30) days after receipt of the Tribe's notification and the Tribe and the State shall meet within thirty (30) days after the Tribe receives the State's written objections to resolve the issue.
+- (d) The applicability of a Categorical Exemption to a Project shall not affect the validity or enforceability of an existing government-to-government agreement, if any, that addresses off-reservation impacts of the Gaming Facility. - (e) The Tribe shall notify the State in writing of a determination that the Project is subject to a Categorical Exemption, and the basis therefor, within thirty (30) days after the determination is made.
+If the State disputes the propriety of the Categorical Exemption, including the applicability of an exception to a Categorical Exemption, the State shall notify the Tribe in writing within thirty (30) days after receipt of the Tribe's notification and set forth with particularity its objections.
+The Tribe and the State shall meet within thirty (30) days after the Tribe receives the State's written objections to resolve the issue.
 If after the meeting the State continues to object to the Tribe's determination that the Project is subject to a Categorical Exclusion, the matter shall be resolved in accordance with the dispute resolution provisions of section 11.10.